 Y’all have probably gathered by now that my husband and I are collectors, and really enjoy the opportunity to travel anywhere to see amazing art and antiques.
-For the past seven years, the Winter Antiques Show has been a permanent commitment on our calendar, and for anyone who enjoys beautiful art and antiques…this is a NYC show not-to-be missed!
+For the past seven years, the NYC Winter Antiques Show, held at the Park Avenue Armory, has been a permanent commitment on our calendar, and for anyone who enjoys beautiful art and antiques…this is a NYC show not-to-be missed!

-- If you attend the Opening Night Gala, this is a super swanky event, with many celebrities and NYC dignataries in attendance.
-Dress for the occasion, and enjoy sipping a glass of champagne while admiring a priceless Windsor Chair or piece of Chinese Export.
+- If you attend the Opening Night Gala, this is a super swanky event, with many celebrities and NYC dignitaries in attendance.
+Dress for the occasion, and enjoy sipping a glass of champagne while admiring a priceless Windsor Chair or Chinese Export objects.

 - Don’t think you can get that American Antique dresser in the overhead compartment on your flight home?
 No worries.
 Fabulous shippers work with the dealers, so you can have anything shipped home.

 - There’s a very good cafe on site, so you don’t have to leave the show to grab a bite to eat!

 - For good NYC tips, check out this post and this post.